What are Structured Study Sessions (SSS)?

 Which other courses have participated in this program?

 Please check out our past participation page. :)

-If you are interested in piloting Structured Study Sessions in your course, please contact Gina Koehn (966-2738, email@example.com), Program Director at the University Learning Centre.
+If you are interested in piloting Structured Study Sessions in your course, please contact Gina Koehn (966-2738, email@example.com).
 This program is targetted at historically difficult large 100- and 200-level courses.
-With your interest and a good candidate or two in mind, the ULC will check with your department for approval to proceed with this program.
+With your interest and a good candidate or two in mind, the SLS will check with your department for approval to proceed with this program.